 - Through the clever use of rhyme and beautiful illustrations, Only For Me will instantly engage your child, whilst guiding you through all the critical information you need to impart.

 - Only For Me's gentle approach allows you to educate and empower your child, whilst still protecting their precious innocence.

-- 2 girls and 1 boy in the average primary school class will report being sexually abused before the age of 15 years.
-This statistic is only the tip of the iceberg as we know so much abuse goes unreported.
-Sadly, approximately 90% of these victims are abused by someone the victim knows (see below for a full breakdown).
+- Statistically 2 girls and 1 boy in the average Australian primary school class will report being sexually abused before the age of 15 years (this is only the tip of the iceberg as we know so much abuse goes unreported) so it essential that we begin having body safety conversations from at least 3 years of age.

 - A significant amount of victims are abused by their peers or other young children.
-Which means children can be abused in situations where you least expect it (eg. playdates, kids parties, sporting activities) and even when you are physically supervising your children.
+Which means children can be abused in situations where you least expect it (eg. playdates, kids parties, swimming lessons, sporting activities).

 - The benefits of speaking to your child from a young age: